 When launching either an SMS or MMS marketing campaign, you’ll need to first make the decision of whether you’re going to use a dedicated short code, or a shared short code.
 This will have the most impact on how much a short code will cost you.

 The first decision is whether you’re going to use a shared short code, or dedicated short code.
 If you’re going to use a shared short code, you’ll be sharing that short code, and the cost of that short code with thousands of other businesses, so the cost is going to be only a few dollars.
 If you’re going to use a dedicated short code, you’ll be responsible for the full cost of the short code.

 If you decide to use a dedicated short code, you’ll then have to make a decision between a vanity short code, and non-vanity short code.
 A vanity short code is 5-6 digits, and they’re specifically selected by a brand.
 Usually vanity short codes are selected over non-vanity short codes, because they’re easier for consumers to remember.
 Vanity short code pricing will cost $1,000/month, where non-vanity short code pricing will cost $500/month.

 Lease vs. Buy

-We're constantly asked the question here at the U.S. Short Code Directory if people can buy a short code, rather than lease a short code.
+We’re constantly asked the question here at the Short Code Directory if people can buy a short code, rather than lease a short code.
 The question is understandable, as a dedicated vanity short code is not cheap, as a lease will cost annually $12,000.
 Unfortunately here in the United States, the only option you have is to lease the short code, as there are no options to buy short codes.
-The Common Short Code Administration permits short code leases to be monthly, quarterly, biannual or annual.
+The Short Code Registry permits short code leases to be monthly, quarterly, biannual or annual.